|

 16th Regiment, 3rd Battalion, L Company, 1st Platoon.
 I was on the

 first wave of the assault and landed on Omaha Beach.
+At about 4:00 A.M. on the

 morning of June 6th, we began boarding the landing crafts (ours